Tired of the low housing supply? Consider these strategies

 Prepare to be proactive and creative in your strategies to finding and buying a home for the foreseeable future, say the pros.

 Today's mortgage rates provide the bright spot in a difficult real estate market.
-While property prices are on the rise and competition is tough, at least current mortgage rates make housing easier to buy than it would otherwise be.Click to see today's rates (Sep 23rd, 2017)
+While property prices are on the rise and competition is tough, at least current mortgage rates make housing easier to buy than it would otherwise be.Verify your new rate (Nov 21st, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.